Amirarsalan-sn/CartPoleV1/README.md

         return modified_reward
 ```
 ## Epsilon-greedy and Boltzmann policies
-Here, is the implementation for epsilon-greedy and Boltzmann policiec:
+Here, is the implementation for epsilon-greedy and Boltzmann policies:
 ```python
     def select_action(self, state):
         """